-Acne consists of spots and painful bumps on the skin.
+Acne is a very common skin condition.
+It causes spots and painful bumps on the skin.
 It's most noticeable on the face, but can also appear on the back, shoulders and buttocks.
 Severe acne can cause scarring.

 There are different kinds of spots:

 - whiteheads are small, hard bumps with a white centre

 - pustules are spots with a lot of pus visible

 - nodules are hard, painful lumps under the skin

 Inflammatory acne is when the skin is also red and swollen.

 Sometimes acne can keep appearing along the lower cheeks, jawline and neck.
 The spots can be quite painful and take a long time to heal.
 The acne can worsen for women before they have their period.